jaredpetersen/dynamicsqldriver/README.md

 [![CI](https://github.com/jaredpetersen/dynamicsqldriver/actions/workflows/ci.yaml/badge.svg)](https://github.com/jaredpetersen/dynamicsqldriver/actions/workflows/ci.yaml)
 [![Go Reference](https://pkg.go.dev/badge/github.com/jaredpetersen/dynamicsqldriver.svg)](https://pkg.go.dev/github.com/jaredpetersen/dynamicsqldriver)

-dynamicsqldriver is a SQL driver implementation for Go that gives you the ability to generate credentials any time the SQL package opens up a new connection.
+dynamicsqldriver is a SQL driver implementation for Go that wraps your favorite SQL driver and adds the ability to generate credentials any time the SQL package opens up a new connection.
 This is particularly useful with secrets management systems like HashiCorp Vault that generate and manage database users on your behalf.

+Create your own implementation of `dynamicsqldriver.CredentialsGenerator` and set the username and password portion of your database connection string to `genusername` and `genpassword` respectively.
+The generator will replace those values in the connection string with the generated values on your behalf.

 ## Usage